 the rules applying to a signal showing Hp 0-stop or at failed signal see also post plates.

-**) If Hp 0 is displayed in conjunction with Sh 1, Hp 0 is displayed with only one red light.
+**) If Hp 0 is displayed in conjunction with Sh 1, Hp 0 is always displayed with only one red light.

 |Vr 1: expect clear||Vr 2: expect clear with medium speed||Vr 0: caution, expect stop||distant signal repeater or main signal at reduced distance|